Lalitha1030/Local_library_Qualified_assessment/README.md

 - public/src	Contains the scripts for the accounts, authors, and books pages.
-- completed the functions inside these scripts and passed.
+- completed writing the functions inside the scripts and passed.
-- in accounts.js
+- Functions used in accounts.js:
+  *